vitaliy-guliy/vsx-downloader/README.md

 # vsx-downloader
-A tool to download compatible extension version from the registry
+A tool to fetch the list of available extension versions from the registry